 Everyone has forgotten to live in the moment.

 While I’m writing this, I remember how much I loved that night.
 I texted that person to confess the memory of the flower has stuck with me.

 They responded to let me know they remembered too.

 So you’re asking, Carissa, what’s the big deal about a flower?
 Why are you writing a blog about this?

-People have been giving them to their crushes, partners, lovers, and whatever else you want to call it since Valentines Day was invited and people needed to say I’m sorry.
-Flowers are nothing new to, but let me explain why this was different.
+People have been giving flowers to crushes, partners, lovers, and whoever else since Valentines Day was invited and people needed to say I’m sorry.
+Flowers are nothing new.